Flag of Alberta: History

 Around the time of the upcoming centennial celebration of Canadian Confederation petitions were submitted in November 1966 to Premier Ernest Charles Manning by the Social Credit Women's Auxiliaries of the Alberta Social Credit League to give Alberta its own unique flag.
 The flag was designed and approved as the official provincial flag by the Alberta legislature on June 1, 1968.
+The flag act states the design as "A blue flag with the shield of the armorial ensigns of the Province centered thereon (as more particularly described in section 3) is hereby appointed and declared as the Flag of Alberta.".
+Section 3 more specifically says: